 In Britain today, one in six adults suffers from depression or a crippling anxiety disorder and it is estimated that at least a third of families includes someone who is mentally ill.

 World Health Organisation measures of the scale and severity of illness find mental illness accounts for nearly 40% of all illness in rich countries like ours.
-By contrast, stroke, cancer, heart disease, lung disease, and diabetes account for under 20%.
+By contrast, stroke, cancer, heart disease, lung disease and diabetes account for under 20%.

 In 2008, the government introduced a national programme which was aimed at ensuring all those suffering with anxiety and depression would be able to access evidence-based psychological therapy treatment for their mental health problems.
 The Improving Access to Psychological Therapies (IAPT) initiative has been rolled out successfully across England and patients can now access effective psychological help.

-Our analyses of patient outcome data quantify variations in access rates and outcomes (recovery and reliable improvement rates) by service, by clinical condition (depression, post-traumatic stress disorder, generalised anxiety disorder, social anxiety disorder, obsessive-compulsive disorder, panic disorder, health anxiety and specific phobias), and by patient demographics (e.g. age, ethnicity).
+Our analyses of performance and patient outcome data quantify variations in access rates and outcomes (recovery and reliable improvement rates*) by service, by clinical condition (depression, post-traumatic stress disorder, generalised anxiety disorder, social anxiety disorder, obsessive-compulsive disorder, panic disorder, health anxiety and specific phobias), and by patient demographics (e.g. age, ethnicity).

 Once outcome variability has been quantified, the network aims to identify predictors of that variability in terms of service models, procedures, types of interventions, therapist training, etc.

-The findings are fed back to services so that they can use them to restructure their service provision, as appropriate, to further enhance patient outcomes.
+The findings are fed back to services so that they can use them to restructure their service provision as appropriate to further enhance patient outcomes.

 Read about the network’s achievements in improving recovery rates here.

 The network supports Thames Valley-wide trials of new web-based treatments (e.g. for post-traumatic stress disorder) and roll-out of approved web-based treatments such as social anxiety disorder (SAD).
 Network members are also involved in piloting virtual reality treatments for specific phobias.